dmaccormac/robotool/README.md

 ## Configuration

-The following variables can be configured in the section labelled **:vars** Default options are shown below.
+The following user configurable variables can be set in the section labelled **:vars**

+Default options are shown below.
 See Robocopy help for more options.

 ### Setting Options